danpaz/bodybuilder/README.md

 * `fieldToAggregate` - The name of the field in your index to aggregate over.
 * `aggregationName` - (optional) A custom name for the aggregation.
 Defaults to `agg_<aggregationType>_<fieldToAggregate>`.
+* `nestingFunction` - (optional) A function used to define aggregations as children of the one being created.
+This _must_ be the last parameter set.

 ```js
 var body = new BodyBuilder().aggregation('terms', 'user').build()